Villylily/Dochacat/README.md

 step 2 go to extensions and click on apps scripts

-step 3 paste all of the DochacatV5.GS.code.txt file into the Code.GS and save it
+step 3 clear all text in the file then paste all of the DochacatV5.GS.code.txt file into the Code.GS and save it

 step 4 make a new html file and name it "Chat" (With cap)